Wireless-IoT-Sensing-Lab/B3-Bistatic-Beamforming-mmWave-Backscatter/README.md

 This repository includes:
 - **Hardware design files** for the custom bistatic backscatter tag and RF front-end — allowing researchers to **reproduce or extend** the hardware design for their own projects.
 - **Hardware Description** detailing each hardware component of $B^3$.
 Currently detailed descriptions and simulation results of $B^3$ Tx and Rx antennas are available.
+* Note: Please make sure to cite our paper if you use our hardware design, data, or implementation in your work.
+Your citation supports our research and helps us continue improving open-source mmWave backscatter systems.
+* $B^3$: Bistatic Backscatter Beamforming for mmWave IoTs
+* @inproceedings{Bistaticbeam,
+  title={$B^3$: Bistatic Backscatter Beamforming for mmWave IoTs}, author={Lin, Zhenzhe and Chae, Yoon and Jeong, Mingyo Jeong and Pathak, Parth}, booktitle={Proceedings of the 24th ACM Conference on Embedded Networked Sensor Systems}, year={2026}
+}
 ---

 ## 📁 Repository Structure